sindirinschi-timur/vitality-project/README.md

 Start a terminal, go to (use <kbd>cd</kbd> command) the directory where you want to copy the project to.
 Then run:

-<kbd>git clone --recurse-submodules https://gitlab.metropolia.fi/lansk/pico-test.git</kbd>
+<kbd>git clone --recurse-submodules https://github.com/sindirinschi-timur/vitality-project.git</kbd>

-Go to the pico-test directory and run:
+Go to the installer directory and run:

 - <kbd>.\install.cmd</kbd> if you use Windows PowerShell or cmd